How do I tell the landlord that I’m moving at the end of the lease term?

 - Send the landlord a letter giving notice that you will be moving.
 Be sure to sign and date and keep a copy for your records.
 If you cannot send a letter, send an email or text message.

 Can I move before the end of the lease term?

-- If you need to move out immediately because the property is not safe or because of domestic violence or because of a disability, you may have the legal right to move out with little or no notice.
-However, be sure to get legal advice.
+- If you need to move out immediately because the property is not safe or because of domestic violence or because of a disability, you may have the legal right to move out early without penalty.
+However, be sure to get legal help.

 How should I move out?